Class of 2025

 CEO at OLE Health

-Alicia is the CEO of OLE Health, a Federally Qualified Health Center that provides comprehensive primary health care services to 40,000 low-income children, families, and individuals in Napa and Solano Counties.
-She develops OLE’s strategic priorities and annual budget, ensures the delivery of high-quality services, and participates in advocacy, fundraising, emergency, and disaster response to ensure that all members of the community have access to high-quality care.
+Alicia is the CEO of OLE Health, a federally qualified health Center that provides comprehensive primary health care services to low-income children, families, and individuals in Napa and Solano Counties.
+She develops OLE’s strategic priorities, ensures the delivery of high-quality services, and participates in advocacy, fundraising, emergency, and disaster response to ensure that all members of the community have access to high-quality care.
+In October 2023, OLE Health is merging with another federally qualified health center in Yolo County, which will allow for more service expansion across three counties, serving roughly 71,000 patients per year.

 Prior to joining OLE in 2009, Alicia worked with vulnerable communities in Peru and Nigeria and co-founded a charter school in the South Bronx.
-Since being promoted to CEO in 2018, Alicia has expanded OLE Health’s mobile outreach services and opened two additional clinic sites; she continues to look for opportunities to expand access to care for those without a primary health home.
-She is also positioning the organization to participate in payment reform efforts that will move the system towards value-based care, where reimbursement is directly tied to health outcomes, which allows for greater flexibilities to address social determinants of health.
+She is an LCSW by training and has provided behavioral health care at both the VA Hospital in San Francisco and OLE Health.
+Since being promoted to CEO in 2018, Alicia has expanded OLE Health’s mobile outreach services and opened three additional clinic sites.
+She continues to pursue expansion opportunities that will increase access to care, address social drivers of health and advance health equity in our communities.

 Tamaan Osbourne-Roberts, MD, FAAFP, DiplABLM